marekt77/BirdWatcher/README.md

 ### Install Raspian

-Download the latest image of Raspian from the Raspberry Pi website: [https://www.raspberrypi.org/downloads/raspbian/]
+Download the latest image of Raspian from the [https://www.raspberrypi.org/downloads/raspbian/](Raspberry Pi website).
 We are looking to use Raspbian Stretch Lite

 Once the iso file has downloaded, you will need to transfer it onto an SD card for use in the Raspberry Pi.

-If you are using Windows, the quickest and easiest way to do this is to use Rufus, which can be downloaded from here: [https://rufus.ie/] If you are on Linux or are using a Mac, you can find instructions on how to install the iso on to the SD card here:[https://www.raspberrypi.org/documentation/installation/installing-images/README.md]
+If you are using Windows, the quickest and easiest way to do this is to use Rufus, which can be downloaded from [https://rufus.ie/] (here).
+If you are on Linux or are using a Mac, you can find instructions on how to install the iso on to the SD card [https://www.raspberrypi.org/documentation/installation/installing-images/README.md](here).

 I recommend using a decent and fast SD card, with the following sizes based on the role:

-|Role|SD Size
+Role|SD Size
 ---|---
 RaspCompute|32GB
 RaspClient|32GB